atusy/vimconf-2025-small/index.md

 - Key concepts
     - Use queries to capture context nodes (`@context`)
-    - Just show first line of `@context` capture as is
+    - Show first line of `@context` capture as is
-        - No need to know nest level unlike outline
+        - No need to know nest levels

 ---